anxuanzi/digitalocean-firewall-manager/README.md

 ## 🔒 Security Considerations

+**Complete Privacy Guarantee**: This application operates with zero server-side components and collects no data whatsoever.

-- **Token Storage**: API tokens are stored in browser localStorage (client-side only)
+- **🏠 Local-Only Storage**: API tokens are stored exclusively in browser localStorage (client-side only)
-- **Multiple Token Security**: Each token is stored separately with a unique identifier
+- **🔐 Multiple Token Security**: Each token is stored separately with a unique identifier in your browser
-- **Clear on Shared Computers**: Use the "Disconnect" button and token management to remove stored tokens
+- **🧹 Shared Computer Safety**: Use the "Disconnect" button and token management to remove stored tokens
-- **Token Permissions**: Use tokens with minimal required permissions
+- **⚠️ Token Permissions**: Use tokens with minimal required permissions (read/write for Firewalls only)
-- **Rule Notes Privacy**: Notes are stored locally and never sent to external servers
+- **📝 Private Notes**: Rule notes are stored locally and never transmitted to any external servers
-- **Browser Storage**: All sensitive data remains in your browser's localStorage
+- **🛡️ Browser-Only Data**: All sensitive data remains exclusively in your browser's localStorage
+- **🚫 No Analytics**: Zero tracking, cookies, or data collection - your usage patterns remain private
+- **🌐 Direct API Communication**: Only communicates directly with DigitalOcean's official API endpoints

 ### Development Guidelines